 8. Instructing mortality

-The konark sun temple has two huge lions on both side of the entry.
+The konark sun temple has two huge lions on both sides of the entry.
 Each lion is shown grave an elephant.
 Beneath every elephant lies the human body.
-Lion represents pride and elephant represents money.
+Lion represents pride and the elephant represents money.
 Problems faced by human beings shown in one shot.

 9. Orientation on the shore

 Every day, the sun’s rays would reach the Nata Mandir from the coast and reflects from the diamond placed at the center of the idol.
 During the colonial time; these magnets had been removed by the Britishers to get the magnetic stone.

 Every single piece of the konark sun temple is covered with statue consisting of deities, dancers, scenes of life at court, etc. Konark temple has its own separate appeal.

 Good for: History Buffs Experience Seekers Photo Fanatics

 Entry fee: 10 per person for Indians, 250 per person for foreign tourists